DevLuDaley/ruby_cli_gem_project/README.md

 # RubyCliGemProject
+Welcome to the nyk_roster CLI for my Flatiron School CLI project!

 Project Requirements
 Provide a CLI
-Your CLI application must provide access to data from a web page.
+*CLI application must provide access to data from a web page.

-The data provided must go at least one level deep.
+*The data provided must go at least one level deep.
 A "level" is where a user can make a choice and then get detailed information about their choice.

-Use good OO design patterns.
-You should be creating a collection of objects, not hashes, to store your data.
+*Use good OO design patterns.
+Create a collection of objects, not hashes, to store data.

-***Pro Tip: Avoid scraping data more than once per web page - utilize objects you have already created.
+***Pro Tip: Avoid scraping data more than once per web page - utilize objects that have already been created.
 It will speed up your program!

 ## Installation